 Mrs. Kamoza Chimungu is a widow with two children, and she comes from Mawila Luhana Village in the Mzimba district of Malawi’s Northern Region.
 She has a B.S. in Human Resource Management and many years of experience working in administration, human resources, safety, and quality management.
 She has worked for the National Commission for Science & Technology, Ministry of Hope, World Vision, and the Department for International Development, among others.
 She also participated in the development of the National Health Research Agenda for Malawi’s Ministry of Health.

-Mr. George Chiweyu started with Kindle in January 2014.
+Mr. Grandstone Mlenga started with Kindle in January 2017.
 He is the manager of all of our ministries that originate from our campus on a corner of Nanjoka Hillside Farm.
 This includes all of our work related to education, food security, youth groups, and family life groups.

-Mr. Patience Mkandawire is the manager of Katawa Community Clinic, and has worked for Kindle as a clinical officer since July of 2008.
+Mr. Arafat Kwaule Tembo is the manager of Katawa Community Clinic, and has worked for Kindle as a clinical officer since January of 2017.
 He oversees not only the outpatient clinic, nutrition clinic, and under-5’s clinic but also our health outreaches into surrounding villages.
 Previous to working with Kindle, he worked in several locations for the Ministry of Health.

 Dorothea is a Pediatric Nurse and Missionary who has been working with Kindle Orphan Outreach since 2005, bringing light to orphans and disadvantaged children and their guardians through holistic health and nutritional programs.